-507 MUTUAL AID
+506 MUTUAL AID

-- 1. When mutual aid is required to support an incident in response area the IC shall request specific apparatus and personnel as per the following; - Station response all available apparatus and personnel - Engine Company one engine with 4-5 personnel, may require 2 vehicles - Tanker Company one tanker with 1-2 personnel - Rescue Company one rescue with 4-5 personnel - RIT Company one engine with 5 personnel, may require 2 vehicles - Rehab/Medical -one rescue with 4-5 personnel - Manpower support all available personnel
+- 1. When mutual aid is required to support an incident in response area the IC shall request specific apparatus and personnel as per the following; - Station response all available apparatus and personnel - Engine Company one engine with 4-5 personnel, may require 2 vehicles - Tanker Company one tanker with 1-2 personnel - Rescue Company one rescue with 4-5 personnel - RIT Company one engine with 5 personnel, may require 2 vehicles - Medical -one rescue with 4-5 personnel - Manpower support all available personnel - 2.
+The IC of the responding apparatus shall inform the IC of the requesting department the status of the personnel on board, numbers, and qualifications.

-507.1 REQUESTED MUTUAL AID
+506.1 REQUESTED MUTUAL AID

-- 1. Apparatus, personnel and equipment may be sent to other Fire Departments, other Agencies, and Organizations as requested. - 2.
+- 1. Apparatus, personnel, and equipment may be sent to other Fire Departments, other Agencies, and Organizations as requested. - 2.
 The degree of assistance will be dependent on the availability of personnel and equipment. - 3.
 The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 4.
 The IC shall determine the response.

-507.2 AUTOMATIC MUTUAL AID
+506.2 AUTOMATIC MUTUAL AID / PROTOCOLS

-1. Vehicles, personnel and equipment will be sent to the response area automatically for specific incidents by the dispatcher as per East Hants protocols.
+1. Vehicles, personnel, and equipment will be sent to the response area automatically for specific incidents by the dispatcher as per East Hants protocols.